FATMAP/technical-test-front-end/Readme.md

 Try to spend less than two hours on this task - and don't worry if it is not complete, we prefer to see quality over quantity.

-It's totally up to you how to implement the solution, feel free to use the language you feel most comfortable with and any JS/CSS frameworks that you prefer to use.
+Please implement the task with React.

 ## The task